Capillary/ecom-api-document/source/includes/_product.md

 ## Get Bundle Items by Bundle Product ID

-Retrieves the details of all items of a specific bundle (by bundle id).
+Retrieves all the default items of a specific bundle (by product id).

 > Sample Request